SanctityEnergy/Transactive-Power-Challenge/README.md

 # Resources

-Checke on our [HackMD.io](https://hackmd.io/xrMAw6KVSyuwrw-YOvYufQ) for an ever growing list of resources!
+Check on our [HackMD.io](https://hackmd.io/xrMAw6KVSyuwrw-YOvYufQ) for an ever growing list of resources!

 # Judges